mies/wercker-perceptor/views/flask.md

 ## Create a wercker.json file

-Now that we have our unit test we need to let Wercker know it should run it, we do this through a `wercker.json` file within out project folder.
+Now that we have our unit test we need to let wercker know it should run it, we do this through a `wercker.json` file within out project folder.

 **werkcer.json**